-Apply for GAPC Certification and select your monitoring firm 6 a at the time of application.
-Application must be submitted by A April 15 and be approved by GAPC.

-- □ Follow all GAPC Membership and GAPC Certification Standards, policies, and procedures as listed in the GAPC Certification Application and the 2022 GAPC Certification Compliance Guide including: - o Participation in the GAPC Worker Concern Helpline or other approved third-party concern process. - o Attending annual GAPC Training before June 30 of current year (ALL Grower ID's listed on the application must attend training by deadline). - Complete the self-assessment - ☐ Maintaining all records and documentation required within the GAPC Certification Standards.
-(See Appendix G: Required Record Checklist) Complete your Certification Monitoring Visit before October 31 of current year. - ☐ Complete worker interviews if required:

-Audit (A) Worker interviews are required if non-immediate family farm labor is hired on the farming operation.
-Site Visit (SV) • Worker interviews can be conducted at the request of the grower but will only be required if the GAPC Certified Grower (1) remediated an issue in previous year that required worker interviews, (2) switched from ONLY immediate family farm labor to hiring non-family labor (3) hire workers indirectly.

-☐ Achieve the minimum score required:

-Audit (A) • 100% of Critical standard points labeled as (A) • 75% of Additional standard points labeled as (A) (High: 5 points, Medium: 2 points, Low: 1 point) · · · Site Visit (SV) • 100% of Critical standard points labeled as (SV)

-^{}See year label (i.e. A, SV) in the Standard Category column in the Certification Standards section in Compliance Guide.
+Apply for GAPC CGAPC. ertification and select your monitoring firm 6 at the time of application.
+Application must be submitted by April 15 and be approved by Follow all GAPC Membership and GAPC Certification Standards, policies, and procedures as listed in the GAPC Certification Application and the 2025 GAPC Certification Compliance Guide including: o Participation in the GAPC Worker Concern Helpline or other approved third-party concern process. o Attending annual GAPC Training before June 30 of current year (ALL Grower ID's listed on the application must attend training by deadline).
+Complete the self-assessment rds and documentation required within the GAPC Certification Standards.
+(See Appendix H: Tobacco Certification Records & Materials ur Certification Monitoring Visit before October 1 of the current year.
+Submit payment confirmed payme t to selected monitoring firm for the monitoring visit.
+GAPC Certification will not be granted until the chosen monitoring firm has nent. □ Complete worker interviews if required: Audit (A) Worker interviews are required if non-immediate family farm labor is hired on the farming operation.
+Site Visit (SV) • Worker interviews can be conducted at the request of the grower but will only be required if the GAPC Certified Grower (1) remediated an issue in previous year that required worker interviews, (2) changed the source of hired labor (3) hire workers indirectly.
+Achieve the mini mum score required: Audit (A) • 100% of Critical standard points labeled as (A) • 75% of Additional standard points labeled as (A) (High: 5 points, Medium: 2 points, Low: 1 point) Site Visit (SV) • 100% of Critical standard points labeled as (SV) See year label (i e.
+A, SV) in the Standard Category column in the Certification Standards section in Compliance Guide.

+Certification Monitoring Activity.

+6 A list of approved monitoring firms is included in this Guide in the section titled 2025 Approved Monitoring Firms for GAPC Certification or at www.gapconnections.com.

+by

-□ If remediation is needed to achieve a passing Certification score, it must be completed within 30 days of the date the Certification Monitoring Activity report was submitted.
-Grower Member will receive a copy of the report indicating what needs remediation by mail or email after the Certification Monitoring Activity.
+If remediation is needed to achieve a passing Certification score, it must be completed within 30 days of the date the Certification Monitoring Activity report was originally submitted.
+Grower Member will receive a copy of the report indicating what needs remediation by mail or email after the